Cholmes24/JID-0338/README.md

   * Desktop version is periodically unable to recognize when warnings are undone from the mobile app.

   * Desktop version is periodically unable to recognize when time is added to the timer on mobile app.

-  * No official login feature that track names of which referee makes changes to a match.<br/><br/>